MitulMistry/character-sheet/README.md

-# Getting Started with Create React App
+# Character Sheet

+### A simple [React](https://reactjs.org/) front end application using [Redux Toolkit](https://redux-toolkit.js.org/) for state management.
+Users can create character sheets for their tabletop RPGs and update them as their games progress.

+## Demo App
+You can see a demo version of this application deployed to [Cyclic](https://app.cyclic.sh) here: https://react-character-sheet.cyclic.app

+## Application Info
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+This project is written in [TypeScript](https://www.typescriptlang.org/) and configured with [Node Package Manager](https://www.npmjs.com/).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TypeScript [template](https://github.com/reduxjs/cra-template-redux-typescript).

+It uses [Bootstrap](https://getbootstrap.com/) via the [React-Bootrap](https://react-bootstrap.github.io/) package for front end styling and structure.
+It uses [Jest](https://jestjs.io/) for front end testing.
+It also uses [Node Express](https://expressjs.com/) to serve the build in production.

+Character sheets will be saved to local storage in the user's browser and will be loaded once returning to the application.
+Clearing the browser's cache will delete all saved data.

-## Available Scripts
+## Commands

-In the project directory, you can run:

-### `npm run dev`

-Runs the app in the development mode.\
+`npm run dev` - Run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
+`npm run build` - Build the app for production to the `build` folder (using [Webpack](https://webpack.js.org/)).
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm start`

-Run the Node server and serve files for production.
+`npm start` - Run the Express server via Node and serve the production build.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+`npm test` - Launches the test runner in the interactive watch mode.

+`npm run eject` - Remove the single build dependency from the project.
+Once executed, there is no going back.

+## Install Instructions
+Node Package Manager (NPM) is used for dependencies.
+To install the application locally, follow these instructions:

+1. Install [Node.js](https://nodejs.org/).
+NPM comes packaged with it.
+2. Run `npm install` in the command line while in the project directory.
+It will install dependencies from the [package.json file](../main/package.json).
+3. To build for development and run the local dev server at http://localhost:3000, run `npm run dev`.

-## Learn More
+## License

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project is open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).